Sheppsu/Sheppsu/README.md

 I have been programming since around 2017, and am self-taught.
 My most used languages are Python and Lua.
 I've used a lot of Lua in making Roblox games and Python to explore various areas of programming.

-I know a decent amount of css, html, Java, and little bit of Javascript.
+I know a decent amount of css, html, Java, and little bit of Javascript and SQL.

 I usually just work on whatever I feel like and I learn something new every time.